 I think she might be surprised at how much we actually have in common.

+For the past 7 years, my full time job has been coaching collegiate track and field.
 Yes, it really is a full time gig, and no, I don’t also have to teach.
 I love it in the way that if I won 10 million dollars today, I’d still work 7 to 7 tomorrow without even thinking twice about it.

 When someone asks me what my pet peeve is, I can’t even imagine where to begin.